wp-plugins/buddypress-compliments/readme.txt

 4. Submitted compliments will be visible in user's compliments section.

 == Changelog ==

+= 0.0.4 =
+Members can see other members compliment page? setting - ADDED

 = 0.0.3 =
 Docblocks added to all functions, filters and actions - ADDED